Posted: July 17, 2019

-“Dear Lord, I need a bigger house, more time for the things I want to do, and I need you to help my coworker to stop being a jerk.
-Oh, and please fix my grumpy spouse and take away this pain in my back and also, I could use a raise because money has been pretty tight lately.
+“Dear Lord, I need a bigger house, more time for the things I want to do, and I need you to make my coworker to stop being a jerk.
+Oh, and please fix my grumpy spouse and take away this pain in my back and also, I could use a raise.
 In Jesus’ name, amen.”

 Wait a minute…that’s not exactly how I meant for it to come out…